Sandui-genz/Sandui-genz/README.md

-- 👋 Hi, I’m @Sandui-genz
+- 👋 Hi, I’m @Space boy
 - 👀 I’m interested in ...Astrology and physics
 - 🌱 I’m currently learning ...full stuck developing and cyber security
 - 💞️ I’m looking to collaborate on ...